 “Impossible to look away even if one wanted to.” –Salt Lake City Weekly

-The production materials for A\Version of Events include:
+The Authorized Materials/Rehearsal Package for A\Version of Events consists of:

 10 Production Scripts / $130.00 (shipping included)

 Production Scripts for Plays are professionally printed and bound with a full-color cover.

 You will have the option to purchase additional Production Scripts at a discounted rate when you complete your Licensing Agreement.

 Official Logo Pack Now Included!
 To help you promote your show, Stage Rights now includes a logo pack with your license.
 The logo pack includes high resolution versions (both color and black and white) of our show logo.
 The logo is the portion of the artwork with the title of the show.
 The surrounding artwork is also available for an additional fee.